brian-j-smith/Mamba.jl/doc/tutorial.rst

     logpdf(model, 2)                    # Block 2
     logpdf(model)                       # All blocks

-    simulate!(model, 1)                 # Simulate draws for block 1
+    sample!(model, 1)                  # Sample values for block 1
-    simulate!(model, 2)                 # Block 2
+    sample!(model, 2)                  # Block 2
-    simulate!(model)                    # All blocks
+    sample!(model)                     # All blocks

-In this example, functions ``setinputs!``, ``setinits!``, and ``setsampler!`` allow the user to manually set the input node values, the initial values, and the sampling scheme form the ``model`` object, and would need to be called prior to ``logpdf`` and ``simulate!``.
+In this example, functions ``setinputs!``, ``setinits!``, and ``setsampler!`` allow the user to manually set the input node values, the initial values, and the sampling scheme form the ``model`` object, and would need to be called prior to ``logpdf`` and ``sample!``.
 Updated model objects should be returned when called; otherwise, a problem with the supplied values may exist.
-Method ``showall`` prints a detailed summary of all model nodes, their values, and attributes; ``logpdf`` sums the log-densities over nodes associated with a specified sampling block (second argument); and ``simulate!`` generates an MCMC draw for the nodes.
+Method ``showall`` prints a detailed summary of all model nodes, their values, and attributes; ``logpdf`` sums the log-densities over nodes associated with a specified sampling block (second argument); and ``sample!`` generates an MCMC sample of values for the nodes.
 Non-numeric results may indicate problems with distributional specifications in the second case or with sampling functions in the last case.
 The block arguments are optional; and, if left unspecified, will cause the corresponding functions to be applied over all sampling blocks.
 This allows testing of some or all of the samplers.